millerker76/Amazon_Vine_Analysis/README.md

 <img src="https://user-images.githubusercontent.com/107505166/193470149-07a213e4-298d-4a2a-a235-127d78963a3d.PNG" width="400" height="400">

 ## Overview of the Project:
-The purpose of this project, using a data set of Amazon product reviews available through Amazon AWS, is to analyze a set of reviews for one distinct product category - in this case the Jewelry product category - and try to determine if there is a bias toward favorable ratings when the reviewer is part of the Vine program.
+The purpose of this project, using a dataset of Amazon product reviews available through Amazon AWS, is to analyze a set of reviews for one distinct product category - in this case the Jewelry product category - and try to determine if there is a bias toward favorable ratings when the reviewer is part of the Vine program.
 Reviewers who are not part of the Vine program receive no compensation for the product reviews they provide on Amazon's website, but Vine program reviewers are compensated by being allowed to keep the product that they review free of charge.

 ## Dataset
 The dataset contains this information: